Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

-Back when Trump won the presidency, The Post’s Jenna Johnson offered an indispensable look at just how much Trump had promised he would do as president — 282 items, to be exact.
+Back when Trump won the presidency, The Washington Post’s Jenna Johnson offered an indispensable look at just how much Trump had promised he would do as president — 282 items, to be exact.
 It was, to put it lightly, a lot.
-Perhaps in large part due to his lack of political expertise, and perhaps in larger part due to his showman persona and his willingness to just say, well, anything, his mouth wrote a lot of checks that his actions couldn’t cash (so to speak).
+Perhaps in large part because of his lack of political expertise, and perhaps in larger part because of his showman persona and his willingness to just say, well, anything, his mouth wrote a lot of checks that his actions couldn’t cash (so to speak).

 Below, a review, with the promises from Johnson’s original list in bold.